syncore/qclauncher/README.md

 QCLauncher is a small tool for [Quake Champions](https://www.quake.com).
 With it, you can launch Quake Champions *without running the Bethesda Launcher or having the Bethesda Launcher open*.
 QCLauncher has just 2 files, uses very few resources, and can be configured to immediately exit after launching the game.
 You can download it [here.](https://github.com/syncore/qclauncher/releases)

  :zap: **It is very important to recognize that QCLauncher does not entirely replace the Bethesda Launcher.
-Most importantly, you will still need the Bethesda Launcher to download any QC game updates** or to verify your game files if you need to do that.
-By default, QCLauncher will tell you when Quake Champions game updates are available and you will be unable to play if you do not have the latest version of Quake Champions from Bethesda.
+Most importantly, if you are not using the [Early Access Steam version of QC](http://store.steampowered.com/app/611500/Quake_Champions/) you will still need the Bethesda Launcher to download any QC game updates** or to verify your game files if necessary.
+QCLauncher will tell you when Quake Champions game updates are available and you will be unable to play if you do not have the latest version of Quake Champions from Bethesda.

 Why?
 ----
  - The Bethesda Launcher:
 	 -  Is basically a [special version](https://bitbucket.org/chromiumembedded/cef) of the Chrome web browser that sits in the background while you play.
 Depending on your system, this may be heavy on resources for you.
 	 - May display [messages at inconvenient times](https://www.reddit.com/r/QuakeChampions/comments/6kffch/dear_bethesda_do_not_do_this/).
- - It is currently not possible to use the login screen in Quake Champions.
+ - Quickly and easily enable undocumented game options.

- - Easily add Quake Champions to Steam and use the Steam overlay until [official Steam support arrives.](http://www.pcgamer.com/quake-champions-will-run-through-steam-id-software-confirms/)
+ - Easily add Quake Champions to Steam and use the Steam overlay if you have not purchased the Quake Champions Early Access version through Steam.

 ----------
 ![Main window](resources/site/screenshot.png)